-- Age Assessment evidence that the person is over 18 years old: - Best Interest Assessment evidence that the DoLS are in the persons best interest; - No refusals the proposed DoLS do not conflict with any other civil legislation e.g. LPA; and - The BIA completes their reports in line with ADASS guidance and forms.
+- Age Assessment evidence that the person is over 18 years old; - Best Interest Assessment evidence that the DoLS are in the person's best interest; - No refusals the proposed DoLS do not conflict with any other civil legislation e.g. LPA; and - Mental Capacity Assessment the person lacks capacity in relation to where they reside/ care and support needs - The BIA completes their reports in line with ADASS guidance and forms.